This page summarises Australia's restrictions on the export or supply of goods to the DPRK.

 If you assess that your activity satisfies the applicable conditions set out below, you may apply for a sanctions permit using the Online Sanctions Administration System (OSAS).

-With three exceptions, the Minister for Foreign Affairs cannot grant a sanctions permit authorising the supply, sale or transfer of 'export sanctioned goods' to the DPRK.
+The Minister for Foreign Affairs cannot grant a sanctions permit authorising the supply, sale or transfer of 'export sanctioned goods' to the DPRK except in the circumstances set out below.

-The Minister may grant a permit authorising the supply, sale or transfer of a new helicopter or new vessel (that is not arms or related materiel) if the Committee has approved its supply.
+The Minister may grant a permit authorising the supply, sale or transfer of a new helicopter or new vessel (that is not arms or related materiel) or crude oil if the Committee has approved its supply.

 The Minister may grant a permit authorising the supply, sale or transfer of aviation fuel if: